campg2j003/JAWS-Script-for-Audacity/readme.md

   installer files
 ```

 The contents of the `lang` folder in the top level of the repo, including all subfolders, is copied to the `build\script\lang` folder.
 Each script file in the top level of the repo is also copied to the `script` folder.
 Note that since specific files are copied to the `script` folder, other files that may be in the repo will not be copied, but *all* files in the `lang` folder structure will be copied, so you should make sure that no extra files exist there.
 The required installer files are copied from `Jaws_script_installer`, `Jaws_script_installer\jfw_nsh`, and `Jaws_script_installer\jfw_nsh\uninstlog`, to `build`.
-The readme and other text files are also copied to `scripts`, and `readme.md` is renamed to `readme.txt`.
+The readme and other text files are also copied to `script`, and `readme.md` is renamed to `readme.txt`.
 This is so that GitHub will recognize it as containing markdown but it will still be opened by the installer if requested.

 Note that the script is compiled using `#pragma usePoFile 0`.